yashLadha/yashLadha.in/src/pages/blog/personal-development-environment-using-docker-and-neovim.md

 ### Step 3: Mount the directories

-Your environment is ready for usage, only thing remaining now is to mount the file system to container so that we can share the output file generated inside the container to the host machine.
+Now the Docker image is ready for usage.
+It's time to run the container and mount the needed directories.
+This is needed so that output of program inside the Docker container can be used outside the Docker container a.k.a host machine.

 To perform this, we can use [`volumes`](https://docs.docker.com/storage/volumes/) to attach directories from the host system to the Docker container.

-This can be done via the following command, which will run the container from `competitive` image.
+This can be done via the following command, which will run a Docker container from `competitive` image.

 ```bash
 docker run \